glenn-barker/web-bdd/README.md

 ```

 ## Running
-Kick off the sample web automation provided once installation is complete.
-You should see several web browsers open
+Kick off the sample web automation provided:
-and run a set of simple scripts that navigate around Wikipedia:

 `$ pipenv run behave`

+You should see a Chrome browser open up, navigate around Wikipedia, and close.
+This process will repeat a few times as
+each test feature is iterated through, and the final test summary will be displayed at the end.

 ## The Framework
-Below is a brief overview of some of the different parts of this framework, how things are organized and managed over
+Below is a brief overview of some of the different parts of this framework, including how the code is organized and how
-the course of a test execution, a few commonly pain points and areas that have already been abstracted away for you,
-and other useful information you should probably keep in mind.
+common data structures and references are managed throughout test execution.

 ### BDD
 [behave](https://github.com/behave/behave) is the module this framework uses for its behavior-driven development test
 implementation.
-It's listed in the `requirements.txt` so should automatically be installed when you follow the provided
-installation instructions.

-Be sure to [read the behave docs](https://behave.readthedocs.io/en/latest/) so you know the basics of how `behave`
+Be sure to [read the behave docs](https://behave.readthedocs.io/en/latest/) so you know the basics of
-expects things to be organized and also so you know how to kick off and run your test scenarios.
+how `behave` expects things to be organized and also so you know how to kick off and run your test scenarios.

 #### Test Scenarios
 Test cases themselves in a BDD framework are always provided as "scenarios" which exist within "features". `behave`
 mandates a very specific folder structure that this framework complies with.
 Every single feature and scenario lives
 within the root-level `/features/` directory or any subdirectory therein.

-As a best practice, your test suites should be logically divided into broad feature areas, with each feature containing
-specific granular scenarios that represent specific use cases or key areas of functionality.
-The steps within a
-scenario should be written in a high-level language that does not get overly bogged down in technical details.

 In the examples provided here, you can find two feature files within `/features/wikipedia_features/`.
 Each
 of these feature files contains one-or-more scenarios that correspond to the actual test cases that are executed when
 you run tests with `behave`.

+>As a best practice, your test suites should be logically divided into broad feature areas, with each feature containing
+specific granular scenarios that represent specific use cases or key areas of functionality.
+The steps within a
+scenario should be written in a high-level language that does not get overly bogged down in technical details.

 #### Step Definitions
 Every step of a test scenario begins with `Given`, `When`, or `Then`.
 (Some additional keywords like `And` & `But`